 Could I Make A Minor Injury At Work Claim?

-- You are owed a duty of care.
+- You were owed a duty of care.

-- You suffer harm as a result.
+- You suffered harm as a result.

-Your employer’s duty of care to their employees is set out by the Health and Safety at Work etc. Act 1974 (HASAWA).
+Your employer’s duty of care to their employees is set out by the Health and Safety at Work, etc. Act 1974 (HASAWA).
 This legislation states that your employer has a responsibility to take all reasonably practicable steps to ensure your safety in the workplace.

-If your employer fails to fulfil this duty, and you suffer a minor injury as a result, you may be entitled to compensation.
+If your employer fails to fulfil this duty and you suffer a minor injury as a result, you may be entitled to compensation.
 Contact our team of advisors today to learn more.

 Do I Need To Report A Minor Injury In The Workplace?